-- fully explain why it has not been able to eliminate exclusions, provided that the utility or other covered entities report must contain the data without exclusions in the first sentence. - 8.7.
-A utility or other covered entity which is presently purchasing products or services from affiliates may subtract the dollars paid to affiliates for these products or services from the total dollars used as the basis for establishing procurement goals for purchases from eligible suppliers of these categories of products or services, provided that the utility or other covered entity encourages the affiliate to establish an appropriate subcontracting program where such affiliate employs subcontractors.
-Any utility or other covered entity which takes advantage of this section must in its annual report to the Commission state whether the affiliates have established a subcontracting program and describe the results of any such program.
-The utility or other covered entities annual plan must describe any future plans to encourage such a sub-contracting program.
-This section applies only to those utilities which are purchasing products or services from affiliates as of the effective date of the General Order adopted on May 30, 1988. - 8.8.
-Procurement goals for each specific product or service category shall be expressed as a percentage of total dollars awarded by a utility and other entity to outside suppliers in that category; however, where appropriate, non-numeric goals may also be included. - 8.9.
-Overall program procurement goals shall be expressed as a percentage of total dollars awarded to outside suppliers in all categories of products and services purchased by a utility or other covered entity other than products and services which are included in a fuel procurement base established pursuant to Section 8.11. - 8.10.
-Payments to other utilities and franchise tax fees, other taxes and postage need not be included in the standard procurement base used to establish procurement goals. - 8.11.
+Payments to other utilities and franchise tax fees, other taxes and postage need not be included in the standard procurement base used to establish procurement goals.

+8.11.
+Payments

 Each utility and other covered entity may establish a separate fuel procurement base for reporting progress and establishing goals for procurement of fuels from eligible suppliers under the Commission's Supplier Diversity Program.
-Utilities or other covered entities choosing to report fuel purchases separately from the purchase of other products and services must follow the guidelines set forth below: - 8.11.1.
-Fuel used to power vehicles, heat utility facilities, and supply emergency generators may not be included in the fuel procurement base.
-Such fuel must be included in the standard procurement base used to establish goals, unless the fuel is purchased from another utility and thus subject to the exclusion authorized herein; - 8.11.2.
-The fuel procurement base must, at a minimum, include all purchases of natural gas from domestic on-shore natural gas markets; - 8.11.3.
-A utility or other covered entity which purchases eligible supplier's fuels other than domestic onshore natural gas must include such purchases in the fuel procurement base because Section 8.7 of this amended General Order does not permit utilities or other covered entities to exclude product and services categories for which there are available eligible suppliers; and - 8.11.4.
-A utility or other covered entity may exclude purchases of fuel other than domestic onshore natural gas if such fuel qualifies for an exclusion under former Section 8.5 and if the utility plans for and reports on progress in increasing the procurement of such fuels from eligible suppliers. - 8.12.
-Each utility and other covered entity shall make special efforts to increase
+Utilities or other covered entities choosing to report fuel purchases separately from the purchase of other products and services must follow the guidelines set forth below: (1) Fuel used to power vehicles, heat utility facilities, and supply emergency generators may not be included in the fuel procurement base.
+Such fuel must be included in the standard procurement base used to establish goals, unless the fuel is purchased from another utility and thus subject to the exclusion authorized herein; (2) The fuel procurement base must, at a minimum, include all purchases of natural gas from domestic on-shore natural gas markets; (3) A utility or other covered entity which purchases eligible supplier's fuels other than domestic onshore natural gas must include such purchases in the fuel procurement base because Section 8.7. of this amended General Order does not permit utilities or other covered entities to exclude product and services categories for which there are available eligible suppliers; and (4) A utility or other covered entity may exclude purchases of fuel other than domestic onshore natural gas if such fuel qualifies for an exclusion under former Section 8.5. and if the utility or other covered entity plans for and reports on progress in increasing the procurement of such fuels from eligible suppliers.